dinoboy197/CarND-Vehicle-Detection/writeup.md

 * Number of HOG orientations: 9
 * Pixels per cell: 8

-Some images which show classification

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM classifier for detecting vehicles in images by extracting features from a training set, scaling the feature vectors, and finally using the `fit` method of the `LinearSVC` classifier.

-As training data, I chose to use the KITTI vehicle images dataset and the and Extra non-vehicle images dataset provided, which includes positive and negative examples of vehicles.
+Each vehicle and non-vehicle image had HOG features (as described above) extracted.
 To increase the generality of my classifier, I flipped each image on the horizontal axis, which increased the total size of the training data to 11932 vehicle images and 10136 non-vehicle images.
 The relative equality of the counts of vehicle and non-vehicle images reduces the bias of any classifier towards making vehicle or non-vehicle predictions.

-Each vehicle and non-vehicle image had HOG features (as described above) extracted.
 Each one dimensional feature vector was scaled using a the [Scikit Learn `RobustScaler`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html), which "scales features using statistics that are robust to outliers" by using the median and interquartile range, rather than the sample mean as the [`StandardScaler`](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) does.

 After scaling, the feature vectors were split into a training and validation set, with 20% of the data used for testing.